wp-plugins/simple-login-sc/readme.txt

 = Is the plugin have redirect functionality? =

 Nope!
 It only logs in or logs out a user.
-If you need a redirect on log in and/or log out, we suggest you to use 'Peter's Login Redirect' plugin.
-It works great with Simple Login SC.
+If you need a redirect on log in and/or log out, we suggest you to install 'Peter's Login Redirect' plugin too.
+They work great together.
+Two plugins that each focus on one thing and doing it right!

 == Screenshots ==